 All in all, the AOC G2460PF is pretty much the epitome of a proper performance-oriented budget gaming monitor, boasting not only a fast and responsive TN panel but also very well-implemented FreeSync, complete with a fully adjustable stand.
 On top of that, it even handles colors reasonably well, though it cannot compete with IPS or VA monitors when it comes to the visuals.

-TN panels are immensely popular, and there’s a reason for that.
-Not only are they relatively inexpensive to manufacture, making them the prime choice for the more affordable low-end monitors, but they are also the fastest.
+TN panels are worldly popular, and there’s a reason for that.
+Not only are they relatively inexpensive to produce, making them the prime choice for the more affordable low-end monitors, but they are also the fastest.
 As such, it is no wonder that there are so many TN gaming monitors out that manage to find a great balance between pricing and performance.

 As for the stand, it has a simple circular base and is fully adjustable for height, tilt, swivel, and pivot.
 Naturally, it is a VESA stand, and the monitor is compatible with any 100×100 VESA stand or mount.
 As such, if you ever need to replace the stand or mount the monitor on a wall, it won’t be a problem.